Voninkazo/VanillaJS-Birthday-app/readme.md

 # Term 3 JS Project : Birthday App

-This propect is showing list of people and their birthdays.
+This propect shows a list of people and their birthdays.

 ## Project Overview
 ![Overview](assets/screenshot.jpg)

 ## Description:

-- When loading, a list of people is displayed on the page and sorted by the nearest future birthday
+- When loading, a list of people is displayed on the page and sorted by the nearest future birthday.
-- The list is initialised with the data from local storage
+- The list is initialised with the data from local storage.
-- Users can add people to the list, they can edit and delete from the list
+- Users can add, edit and delete people from the list
-- They can also filter the list by their first names, last names and by birthday month.
+- Users can filter the list by their first names, last names and by birthday month.
 - Every action is persisted into the local storage.

 ## How to use